 All hardwood floors scratch, but laminate and vinyl plank flooring are meant to be more durable.
 It is described as scratch-resistant, though there is no such thing as scratch-proof.
-While Pergo is adamant about the durability of their floors, many customers have reported that their floors scuffed and scratched much faster than they had imagined.
+While Pergo advertises its products to offer superior scratch resistance, not all customers can say the same.

 Pergo’s vinyl floors seem to be more durable than their laminate options.
 Customers who have bought Pergo’s laminate flooring have also complained that the locking edges that keep the planks in place are also easily damaged.

 However, take note that this will depend on the type of Pergo product you are buying.
 For instance, customers and installers alike have praised the scratch-resistance of certain Pergo lines like Outlast.

 Pergo flooring is affordable and sits at the mid to low end of the market in its pricing.

 Pergo’s laminate flooring costs between $2.50 and $3.00 per square foot.
 Its engineered hardwood floors cost between $2.80 and $5.00 per square foot.
 Their vinyl flooring lines cost between $4.00 and $5.00 per square foot.

 As for the cost to install Pergo flooring, it will run at about $3 to $22 per square foot depending on the Pergo flooring type, labor costs, room size, and contractor fees.

 When cared for properly, Pergo laminate flooring should last between 15 and 25 years.